 Research at CMU During the COVID-19 Pandemic

-Please do not send unsolicited requests for return plans to deans or the Office of the Vice President for Research (OVPR).
+Please do not send unsolicited requests for return plans to deans or the OVPR.

 Note: All researchers must continue to operate remotely until authorized to return to CMU premises.

-As research projects return to CMU premises, the OVPR is requiring weekly reporting in order to confirm the ability of researchers to adhere to their approved plans and/or make adjustments to continue to meet the university’s minimum requirements.
-These reports have also identified gaps in processes and procedures that we have worked quickly to resolve.
+The OVPR is requiring weekly reporting in order to confirm the ability of researchers to adhere to their approved plans and/or make adjustments to continue to meet the university’s minimum requirements.
+These reports have identified gaps in processes and procedures that we have worked quickly to resolve.
 We are aggregating some of the information gleaned from these reports and throughout this process into a best practices document for researchers to reference as they formulate and execute their own return to research plans upon request.

 Researcher Return Details